CeciliaSG/pp1_cocktail_evening/README.md

 - Color contrast testing
   The site was checkedfor colour contrast with [Coolors.co](https://coolors.co/).
 No issues were found.
 - The site was manually checked for aria-labels.
-One label was missing, on the rsvp-form-button on the rsvp-page.
+The RSVP-form was missing labels for the fields and the button, so these were added.

 - The website was viewed on a variety of devices such as Laptop and iPhone 10.